Apartment Room Share NYC: The Ultimate Renting Guide

 Many local real estate agencies now specialize in apartment shares, usually with a division of the firm devoted just to finding roommates and advertising rooms.

-Before you commit yourself to work with a particular agent or brokerage, find out about their methodology in matching roommates, if any.
+Before you commit yourself to working with a particular agent or brokerage, find out about their methodology in matching roommates, if any.

-You might also just want to start with finding a room and apartment that you love and figure out who’s going to be living with you later.
+You might also want to start with finding a room and apartment you love and figure out who will live with you later.

 What If Your Roommate(s) Doesn't Qualify?

-Just as you need to know how to qualify for the apartment or room, any roommate should be able to qualify as well.
+Just as you need to know how to qualify for the apartment or room, any roommate should also be able to qualify.

-Sometimes you run into a scenario where one person or all roommates don't qualify on their own.
+Sometimes, you run into a scenario where one or all roommates don't qualify independently.

 Some landlords only want one guarantor to cover the apartment, which becomes complicated because most guarantors would not feel comfortable covering people they do not know intimately.

-Nowadays, accepting multiple guarantors has become rather commonplace.
+Nowadays, accepting multiple guarantors has become relatively commonplace.

 However, if you do not have a guarantor or none of you have one, you can easily find a guarantor insurance company.